Jtfinlay/gatsby-blog/posts/electron-builder/react-electron-builder.md

 });
 ```

-If we are in the development environment then electron will load `http://localhost:3000`, which is our node hot reload environment (from `yarn start`).
-Otherwise, we try to load `../build/index.html` which is the production build.
+Above we use the `electron-is-dev` package to switch between the dev and prod environment.
+In dev mode, we point to the hot reload environment (`http://localhost:3000`) that is triggered by `yarn start`.
+To test production, we point tod `../build/index.html` which is the production build.

-Now we can modify our `package.json` configuration to define our build script and to tell electron to start with this file.
+To load our above code, we modify our `package.json` configuration to define our build script.
 Start with the following field, which points electron to initiate with the `electron.js` starter script we added.

 package.json
 ```javascript